 What Is a Milk Allergy?

-When a baby is allergic to milk, it means that his or her immune system, which normally fights infections, overreacts to proteins in cow's milk.
-Every time the child has milk, the body thinks these proteins are harmful invaders and works hard to fight them.
-This causes an allergic reaction in which the body releases chemicals like histamine .
+When someone has a milk allergy, the body's immune system, which normally fights infections, overreacts to proteins in milk.
+If the person drinks or eats a product that contains milk, the body thinks these proteins are harmful invaders.
+The immune system responds by working very hard to fight off the invader.
+This causes an allergic reaction.

 - trouble breathing